12 Ways to Keep Your Garage Shipshape During Winter

 Take some time to get your garage in order this winter.
 Follow these tips to get organized and make sure your garage is ready for winter—it will make winter a whole lot easier.

 Rotate Seasonal Items

-Take some time to push summer items such as the lawn mower, garden tools and hoses to the back of the garage, and winter items such as shovels and salt to a spot that’s easier to get to.
+Before winter even starts take some time to push summer items such as the lawn mower, garden tools and hoses to the back of the garage, and winter items such as shovels and salt to a spot that's easier to get to.
 You can also move sports gear such as soccer and basketballs to the back and sleds and skis forward.
-These are the 27 things every homeowner should get done before winter.

 Check the Snowblower

 Make sure your snowblower is ready for battle.
 It's easier to fix any problems now than it will be when you have 10 inches of fresh snow on the ground and can't get the snowblower to start!
 You'll also need to move it to a spot in the garage where you can easily get it out without moving the car.